akretion/factur-x/README.rst

 Changelog
 =========

+* Version 3.14 dated 2025-11-18

+  * Fix regression in get_level() since release 3.10 caused by a bad understanding of extended-ctc-fr

 * Version 3.13 dated 2025-10-31

   * Add support for XRechnung in get_xml_from_pdf(). get_xml_from_pdf() now accepts filenames that don't strictly follow the standard.